wmhilton-stoplight/platform-docs/2a.-style-guides/c-create-rules.md

 - **Message**

-   Provide the message that will appear in the validation results list in the **API Design** editor.
+   Provide the message that will appear in the **API Design Checker** as developers work with APIs.
 Add message text or include placeholders that are evaluated at runtime:

    - `{{error}}`: Returns the function error.
    - `{{description}}`: Returns the rule's description.